PlantWire/server/README.md

 m0_pin = 3
 m1_pin = 2
 ```
-Should redis not need a password leave the password option value empty: `password = `
+Should redis not require a password leave the password option value empty: `password = `.
+You can theoretically write
+anything as value since it is ignored if not needed.

 ## For Developers: